 Duration: 60–75 minutes

-There is no direct train from CDG to La Defense.
-You must take:
+There is no direct train from CDG to La Défense.
+The typical route involves:

-You can check timetables on the official SNCF website here:
+You can check timetables on the official SNCF website:

 Best for: Solo travelers with light luggage.

-Luggage considerations: No luggage racks; crowded trains can make suitcases difficult to manage.
+Luggage considerations: There are no dedicated luggage racks, and crowded trains can make managing suitcases difficult.

-At Paris Charles de Gaulle Airport, the RER B station is located at:
+At Paris Charles de Gaulle Airport, the RER B station can be accessed from all terminals:

-Walking times can range from 5 to 15 minutes depending on arrival gate.
+Walking times typically range between 5 and 15 minutes depending on the arrival gate.

 Price: €20–€30